bondy-io/bondy/doc/guides/architecture/architecture_rationale.md

 - Cross-node reads are eventually consistent; an application needing read-your-write across *different* nodes must route the read to the writing node or tolerate the lag.
-- The prefix hold cannot cover fold paths with no re-presentation (the compaction catch-up, one-shot re-derivations); those are instrumented, and the detector's telemetry is the tripwire.
+- The prefix hold cannot cover fold paths with no re-presentation (one-shot re-derivations); those are instrumented, and the detector's telemetry is the tripwire.
+Compaction folds nothing: it truncates only what the applied frontier witnesses.
 - A permanently unfillable sequence (a burned range under a lost storage-failure race) converts into a rebootstrap on peers rather than a silent gap — a deliberate trade of noise for correctness, measured at